 Adults and children alike will enjoy this fun and educational visit.
 A variety of permanent interactive exhibitions address practically every aspect of science.
 One room is dedicated to explaining the functioning of the human body.
 Another room, entitled “perception”, focuses on the themes of sound and light.
-Thanks to the museum’s planetarium, visitors can also embark on a fascinating journey in the heart of the universe.
-110 projectors reproduce more than 7,000 stars.
+Thanks to the museum’s hi-tech planetarium in which 110 projectors reproduce more than 7,000 stars, visitors can also embark on a fascinating journey to the heart of the universe.

 6. Go for a relaxing stroll through the city’s gardens